Trainera: Boats and rules

-Today the boats are manned by a crew of 13 oarsmen sitting in pairs (except for the thirteenth, who sits alone in the bows) and a cox standing up facing them in the stern.
+Today the boats are crewed by 13 rowers sitting in pairs (except for the thirteenth, who sits alone in the bows) and a cox standing up facing them in the stern.
 The bowman or bow-woman also has a 15th oar which is used for helping with the steering in tight turns.
 As is common in other such events, the cox is responsible for steering the boat and keeping up the morale of the team.
 Each boat flies a particular flag and wears a team strip and often the boat is painted in the team's colours as well.

 Traditional materials were entirely cedar and beech wood, with the construction process taking at least a month or month and a half.
 The boats themselves are 12m long, 1.72m wide (at midship), 95 cm. bow, 75 cm stern and 60.5 cm in depth.
 The total weight of the boat including baton, bench, and hitters have to be 210–230 kg but may not weigh less than 200 kg (excluding oars and equipment).
 Nowadays, traineras are made of carbon fiber and kevlar with techniques similar to those in aeronautical construction (such as for Airbus wings.
 Boats are fitted amongst other things with GPS systems, creating better boats but also pushing up prices.
 The lifespan of a boat at a top club is usually two or three years.
 In the 1970s a trainera cost around 45,000 pesetas; 2008 prices start at around €25,000.

 A race normally covers a distance of 5.5 km with either a single trip to a buoy and back or two return trips.
 Each boat has its own lane and may not cross into another boat's lane and the oars (and boats) of different boats may not touch.
 A race is normally restarted if something irregular happens within the first 20 seconds of a race.
 Apart from the prize money for each race, the winning team is awarded a bandera (flag) of the town or autonomous community.
 The winning team traditionally holds all oars vertically into the air, the so-called remos arriba or arraunak gora, "oars up".